 As it stands currently with email click completion action triggers, we can call out one link or we can call out all links, which doesn’t help us if the scenario above arises when we want to have two (or more) unique sets of completion actions on two (or more) separate links.

-To give you an example, let’s say we’re going to send out a Pardot list email promoting two new product offerings we’re going to soon be releasing, and depending on how our prospects interact with the email, we want to send them to the corresponding Product page on our website as well as send them more information regarding those product offerings via email.
+To give you an example, let’s say we’re going to send out a Pardot list email promoting two new product offerings we’re going to soon be releasing, and depending on how our prospects interact with the email, we want to send them to the corresponding product page on our website as well as send them more information regarding those product offerings via email.

-In the Pardot list email we have two separate calls to action, one for each product offering.
+In the Pardot list email, we have two separate calls to action, one for each product offering.
 If they select CTA1 they get info on Product 1 and if they select CTA2 they get info on Product 2.
 If they select both, they would receive info on both Products.

-To set this up, first configure your list email completion action.
+To set this up, first, configure your list email completion action.
 Configure this to call out a specific link (the one pushing to your corresponding Product page on your website) and select CTA1.
 For the action, choose to send an autoresponder email and choose the email template for Product 1.

 Next, we’re going to build out a custom redirect.
 Navigate to Marketing > Content > Custom Redirects to build this out.
-For the destination URL, add in the URL for the web page corresponding to Product 2.
+For the destination URL, add the URL for the web page corresponding to Product 2.
 Finally, add in a completion action onto that custom redirect that would send them an autoresponder email with information about Product 2.